 The key to overcoming PE is achieving control over the plateau stage, which will enable the man to extend or shorten the intercourse.
 There are different exercises that can be practiced in order to achieve control of the ejaculation reflex.

-The way to overcome PE is to develop awareness of the sensations prior to an orgasm and use this awareness to extend the plateau stage.
+The way to overcome PE is to develop an awareness of the sensations prior to an orgasm and use this awareness to extend the plateau stage.

 For men who suffer from PE, the plateau stage is so short that they cannot identify the approaching orgasm or control it.